The Difference Between Natural Rubber and PVC Rain Boots

 First, let’s chat about natural rubber!
-All Merry People boots are made with natural rubber outer, a substance produced from the sap gathered in rubber trees.
+All Merry People gumboots are made with natural rubber outer and sole.
 To be transformed from latex into rubber (and then into your gumboots), natural latex undergoes vulcanisation, a process developed and patented by Charles Goodyear of Goodyear tyres.
 Vulcanisation tempers the rubber and allows it to be easily moulded into other shapes.
 From there, it is die-cast into the curved shapes of boots.
-This is a longer process than the method for PVC boots, but the result is higher quality insulation, softness, and anti-corrosion performance.
+This is a longer production process than the methods used in crafting PVC gumboots, but the result is higher quality insulation, softness, and anti-corrosion performance.

-Rubber sap contains latex, making it elastic, soft, and mouldable and it keeps those qualities after vulcanisation.
-This natural feature is what allows Merry People boots to soften and adapt to your foot with wear.
+The latex of the rubber tree is naturally elastic, soft, and mouldable and it keeps those qualities after vulcanisation.
+This natural feature is what allows Merry People gumboots to soften, stretch and adapt to your foot with wear.
 But, as anyone who has used a rubber band knows, this soft elasticity is still quite durable!
 Once natural rubber undergoes vulcanisation and is cast into a shape it will hold - even at extreme temperatures.
 This is what allows us to rate our boots for below-freezing temperatures and allows our customers to wear their gumboots in the snow.
 Finally, as a product derived from nature, rubber is less toxic and damaging to produce and is biodegradable.

 With so many different words used at all stages of production and marketing, “rubber” has become an umbrella term for any plastic material that has a rubber-like feel (e.g., bouncy, elastic) so it is important to double-check the component of your boots!
 Each material has its own pros and cons, so there is no “right” answer to what material is best for your needs.
-But if you are looking for a durable, long-lasting, high-quality natural rubber for your waterproof rain boots, then be sure to check out our Bobbi rain boots!
+But if you are looking for a durable, long-lasting, high-quality natural rubber for your waterproof boots, then be sure to check out our Bobbi rain boots!
 With over 1,500 5-star reviews, they are sure to carry you through all your daily adventures!